 How long should my child spend on homework each day?

 Between thirty minutes and an hour in Year 7 and 8, to an hour in Year 9, and around one to two hours in Years 10 and 11.
 Times may vary depending upon the subject and the nature of what has been set.
-See the Show My Homework page on our website for details.
+Homework is uploaded onto the Doddle online platform.
+Contact your child’s Home School Receptionist if you do not have login details.